nawabahmadreshi/documentation/pages/getting-started/content-sharing-tutorial.md

 6. Once the file has been created, open it up
 7. Delete all the text in the file and type in (do not copy and paste): `#import "Branch.h"`
 {% image src="/img/pages/getting-started/content-sharing-tutorial/tutorial-videos/add-bridging-header.gif" center 3-quarters %}
-8. Open your project file
+8. Open your **project _file_**
 9. Navigate to Build Settings
-10. Like in the screenshot below, search for “bridging header”
+10. Like in the screenshot below, search for “bridging header."
+In the top left corner, make sure that "All" is highlighted and not "Basic"
+  {% image src="/img/pages/getting-started/content-sharing-tutorial/screenshots/all-basic.png" center 3-quarters %}
 11. Edit “Objective-C Bridging Header” so that its Tutorial Helper column reads: YourAppName/Your-Bridging-Header.h
   {% example %}
    `Cat Facts/Cat-Facts-Bridging-Header.h`